A 2024 festive guide to Christmas markets in Belgium and beyond

 Aachen

 Just past Liège is the small German town of Aachen (confusingly, Aix-la-Chapelle in French, Aken in Dutch, and Aquisgrán in Spanish!), which boasts an exceptional annual market and a great day trip from Belgium.
-For breakfast, pop to Pausenbrot for a mouth-watering cinnamon roll (but get there early to avoid the queues!).
+For breakfast, pop to Pausenbrot for a mouth-watering cinnamon roll – but get there early to avoid the queues!

-Then head to the main square next to the cathedral, where the delicious scent of Aachener Printen (a local delicacy, somewhat similar to gingerbread), cinnamon stars, marzipan, and chestnuts lingers in the air.
+Then head to the main square next to the cathedral, where the delicious scent of Aachener Printen (a local delicacy, somewhat similar to gingerbread), cinnamon stars, marzipan, and roasted chestnuts lingers in the air.

 Credit: Isabella Vivian / The Brussels Times

-In this year's 50th edition, there will be over 120 vendors offering Christmas decorations, candles, festive music and artisan crafts.
+In this year's 51st edition, there will be over 120 vendors offering Christmas decorations, candles, festive music and artisan crafts.
 The stunning interior of the cathedral is also work a look.

-Open from Sunday 26 November to Saturday 23 December.
+Open from Friday 22 November to Monday 23 December.
 Find more information here.

 Cologne